Symptom Checker: Symptoms & Signs Index

 - How can Meniere's disease be treated?

-- What is the treatment for TMJ disorders?
+- What is the treatment for TMJ syndrome?

-- What is the prognosis (outlook) of TMJ disorder?
+- What is the prognosis for TMJ syndrome?

 Other Causes of Ringing in Ears